Texas State Representative (Fmr)

 Diana is a health enthusiast and brings awareness by staying active with running, fitness training and yoga and incorporates this discipline into her daily regimen.
 She completed her first full marathon in November 2011 in addition to several half marathon races and continues to do races and other sports events.
 In addition, Diana is a Senior Advisor to a public affairs group and serves as a speaker and on non-profit boards as part of her public service.
 Her two adult children live in Austin and Hiroshima, Japan.

 After receiving his BBA from the University of Texas, Leroy practiced public accounting with Peat, Marwick & Mitchell, CPA’s in Houston, Texas.
 He returned to The University of Texas for graduate studies earning an MPA while teaching undergraduate accounting courses.
 He was the Assistant Director of Administrative Services for The University of Texas General Libraries for 14 years.
 He has also held several Chief Financial Officer positions in Austin.
-He retired after 19 years from his position as Travis County Budget Director but has recently rejoined Travis County as the County Executive for Planning and Budget.
+He retired after 19 years from his position as Travis County Budget Director.

 Patricia Whiteside has been a Certified Public Accountant since November 1982 and is currently the President of the Austin firm, Whiteside & Huver CPA, PC which was incorporated in 2000.
 Prior to 2000, Pat was a sole proprietor for 18 years and also served for three years in the Texas State Auditors Office and nine years with the Internal Revenue Service.